Bing Shopping: Cashback program

-Bing Cashback was a loyalty program which allowed users to search for products from multiple vendors and find their prices and offering money back for purchases made through the site.
+Bing Cashback was a loyalty program which allowed users to search for products and receive money back for purchases made through the site.
 It was originally started in June 2006 by Jellyfish.com.
 On October 2, 2007, Microsoft announced it was purchasing Jellyfish.com for an estimated price of $50 million, with the intent of using the Jellyfish engine as part of their Live Search services in attempt to catch up to Google in the search market.

 The cashback service was officially announced as Live Search Cashback on May 22, 2008.
 From December 1, 2008, it began offering users to receive cashbacks instantly, instead of having to wait for 60 days.
 This feature only worked in conjunction with eBay.

-Microsoft officially merged Cashback with the rest of the Live Search products on April 14, 2009, later renaming it to Bing Cashback on June 3, 2009 as part of its rebranding of Live Search to Bing.
-On June 4, 2010, Microsoft announced that Bing Cashback would be retired on July 30, 2010 due to lack of interest.
+Microsoft officially merged Cashback with the rest of the Live Search products on April 14, 2009, later renaming it to Bing Cashback on June 3, 2009, as part of its rebranding of Live Search to Bing.
+On June 4, 2010, Microsoft announced that Bing Cashback would be retired on July 30, 2010, due to lack of interest.